 Although getting hepatitis C in a dialysis center is not very common, doctors recommend dialysis patients get tested regularly.
 If you are starting hemodialysis, most centers will test you for hepatitis C before your first treatment.
 You can expect to be tested for hepatitis C about every 6–12 months for as long as you are doing in-center hemodialysis.

-Peritoneal dialysis (PD) is another type of dialysis that is usually done at home.
+Peritoneal dialysis (PD)is another type of dialysis that is usually done at home.
 PD uses the lining of your abdomen (belly area), called your peritoneum, and a cleaning solution called dialysate to clean your blood.
-During peritoneal dialysis, blood never comes out of your body like it does during hemodialysis.
-This is why there is less risk for getting hepatitis C when doing peritoneal dialysis.
+During PD, blood never comes out of your body like it does during hemodialysis.
+This is why there is less risk for getting hepatitis C when doing PD.

 Reporting a safety concern